 Fermented foods contain natural probiotics which help maintain our gut bacteria, boosts our immune system, and can even affect our mental health.

 Consuming fermented foods during pregnancy is beneficial for the reasons listed above, but also because researchers have linked food sources of probiotics to several positive pregnancy outcomes detailed below.
-An imbalance of intestinal bacteria has also been linked to negative pregnancy outcomes.

 1. They can reduce your risk of preterm delivery.